tadejsivic/Flood-it/README.md

 > java Main

-Disclaimer: I forgot how I did the GUI and I'm too lazy to check.

-It worked on Ubuntu Linux.
+GUI tested on Ubuntu Linux & Windows.

 Feel free to dissect the awful code.